jamieshorten/CV/CV.md

 ### **BENG - Computer Engineering** - University of Pretoria, Pretoria, South Africa - 2013

-- Completed my BENG in Computer Engineering at the End of 2013.
+- Completed my Bachelors of Engineering in Computer Engineering at the End of 2013.
 - Won the South African Institute of Electrical Engineers Final Year Project Competition as well as the University of Pretoria's Department of Electrical Electronic and Computer Engineering's Project Competition for my Final Year Project.

 ### **Certified Scrum Master** - Scrum Alliance - 2018

+- Expired in 2020

+## **AWS Certified Solutions Architect - Associate** - AWS - 2022

 ## Personal Details